CarliJoy/intersection_examples/docs/specification.rst

-This was a direction given serious consideration, however the ergonomic benefits of ``&`` are substantial and ``OrderedIntersection`` being as long and verbose as it is will impact readability of complex type signatures.
+This was a direction given serious consideration, however the ergonomic benefits of ``&`` are substantial and ``OrderedIntersection`` being as long and verbose as it is will impact the readability of complex type signatures.

-Additionally, we believe it is unlikely that all of the issues presented for an unordered form in the rationale section are solvable in any version of python that remains gradually typed, has both structural and nominal subtyping, and allows for resolvable diamond patterns without adversely affecting the needs or ergonomics for some users.
+Additionally, we believe it is unlikely that all of the issues that were presented for an unordered form in the rationale section are possible to solve in any version of Python that remains gradually typed, has both structural and nominal subtyping, and allows for resolvable diamond patterns without adversely affecting the needs or ergonomics for some users without adoption of ideas which would allow tracking a lower and upper type bound for gradual and inferred types through the ideas of set-theoretic typing.

-Such a version of python would already likely require a python 4.0, allowing revisiting of both the name and operator use.

-Apendices
+Adoption of set-theoretic typing definitions and bounds tracking of gradual types within the type system would be a larger change, but would allow for removal of the ordering without a seperate ordered construct being needed.

+Such a future of Python would require either a 4.0 version or large changes isolated to the type system that could be done in a way that encompass multiple features of it.

+Appendices
 =========

 A heuristic for non-disjoint use and ordering concerns